stackforge/openstack-sdk-php/test/README.md

 You will need to add all of the `hpcloud.identity` settings, and all of this information can be found on your console.

-The hpcloud.swift.account, key, and url params are no longer required for the basic tests, but are required if you are also running the tests in the group `deprecated`.
+The openstack.swift.account, key, and url params are no longer required for the basic tests, but are required if you are also running the tests in the group `deprecated`.